-It takes less than 5 minutes to install Sourcegraph using Docker.
-If you’ve got Docker installed, you’re ready to start the server which listens on port
+It takes less than 5 minutes to run and install Sourcegraph using Docker:

 Cloud specific Sourcegraph installation guides for AWS, Google Cloud and Digital Ocean.

 There is a known issue in Docker for Mac that causes slower than expected file system performance on volume mounts, which impacts the performance of search and cloning.

 To achieve better performance, you can do any of the following:

 To test new development builds of Sourcegraph (triggered by commits to master), change the tag to

 insiders in the

 docker run command.